So Dark the Night: Critical reception

 At the time of its release the staff at Variety magazine gave the film a positive review, writing, "Around the frail structure of a story [by Aubrey Wisberg] about a schizophrenic Paris police inspector who becomes an insane killer at night, a tight combination of direction, camerawork and musical scoring produce a series of isolated visual effects that are subtle and moving to an unusual degree."

 In 2003 the critic Dennis Schwartz lauded the film, writing:

-The modern critic Karl Williams called the film, "[A] well-plotted and executed film noir [which] suffered from its lack of star power, but has become something of a cult classic."

 The film was released on Blu-ray in 2019 by Arrow Films in the UK and Eire.